Published · Last verified · Maintained by TamingDNS

 Common questions about Comcast email SMTP errors.

-Comcast leans heavily on IP reputation as its primary filter, and it is known for being aggressive about it — even blocking entire IP ranges that belong to major cloud providers and email service platforms.
+Comcast leans heavily on IP reputation as its primary filter, and it is known for being aggressive about it.
+It will block entire IP ranges that belong to major cloud providers and email service platforms.
 An SC-001 usually means your sending IP is new, was previously associated with spam, or has received a notable complaint rate from Comcast users.
 The fix requires a dedicated sending IP with a clean history, correct authentication records (SPF, DKIM, DMARC), and a delist request submitted through the Comcast Postmaster portal.

 DY-001 means something in the message body set off Comcast's content filters.
 The most common triggers are: too many links, subject lines full of capital letters or phrases like "free" and "click here", HTML that is mostly images with very little text, or hidden or malformed elements in the code.
 The quickest way to diagnose this is to run your email through a spam score checker before sending.
 Simplifying your content almost always helps.